Nutritionist in Exeter and Topsham, Devon.

-At the moment optimum immunity is really important and due to people being at home and many having to self isolate I will offer initial appointments as well as follow up consultations by Zoom, Skype or phone.
+At the moment optimum immunity is really important.
+Also, due to people being at home and many having to self isolate I will offer initial appointments as well as follow up consultations by Zoom, Skype or phone.
 Please see immune health underneath for more information on how to prepare and boost your immune system especially in light of coronavirus.

 The practice is based in Topsham which is easily accessible from the M5 junction 30 coming from the north and from the south to Topsham via the A38 and junction 31 of the M5.